Czesław Kukuczka: Death

+Trial

+A trial against Kukuczka's murderer began at the Berlin Regional Court on 14 March 2024.
+On 14 October, the court sentenced a former Stasi officer identified as 80-year old Martin Manfred Naumann to ten years' imprisonment for shooting Kukuczka.

 Aftermath

 Kukuczka is notable as one of only three known escapee deaths at the Berlin Wall to be neither German or an East German resident, along with Franciszek Piesik, also Polish, and Vladimir Odinzov, a Soviet soldier.